Daniel Evans (actor): Directing career

 Evans débuted as a director in 2005 with a double-bill of Peter Gill's plays: Lovely Evening and In the Blue, and a year later directed a Welsh-language production of the play Esther.
 That year he also directed a reading of Total Eclipse, by Christopher Hampton, for the Royal Court Theatre's 50th Anniversary, a show which he starred in at the Menier Chocolate Factory in 2007.

 In 2007 Evans returned to Guildhall to direct a student production of Certain Young Men, also by Peter Gill, with a cast of eight final year students.

 On 8 April 2009, Evans was named as successor to Samuel West as artistic director of Sheffield Theatres.
 He took up his new role following the refurbishment of the Crucible Theatre, with his first season in February 2010.
-Evans has stated that he does not plan on giving up acting for directing: "I don't intend to give up acting … for the immediate future".
+Evans has stated that he does not plan on giving up acting for directing: "I don't intend to give up acting ... for the immediate future".

-In 2013, Evans directed the Simon Beaufoy play The Full Monty.

-In 2013, Evans directed the Lionel Bart musical Oliver Twist at the Crucible Theatre, Sheffield.
+In 2013, Evans directed the Simon Beaufoy play The Full Monty which opened at the Lyceum Theatre, Sheffield before touring the UK and transferring to the Noël Coward Theatre in London's West End.
+In 2013, he also directed the Lionel Bart musical Oliver! at the Crucible Theatre, Sheffield.

 Evans directed American Buffalo at Wyndham's Theatre in 2015, and Show Boat at the Crucible Theatre in 2015, and again in 2016 at the New London Theatre following its transfer to the West End.

 In December 2015, he was appointed the new artistic director at Chichester Festival Theatre and succeeded Jonathan Church in July 2016.
-His productions have included Forty Years On, Fiddler on the Roof, Quiz (2017, also West End 2018), Me and My Girl, Flowers for Mrs Harris (2018), This Is My Family (2019), South Pacific (2021, also UK tour 2022) and Our Generation (2022 - also Royal National Theatre).
+His productions have included Forty Years On, Fiddler on the Roof, Quiz (2017, also West End 2018 and UK tour 2023), Me and My Girl, Flowers for Mrs Harris (2018), This Is My Family (2019), South Pacific (2021, also UK tour 2022) and Our Generation (2022 - also Royal National Theatre).

-On 21 September 2022, it was announced that Evans with Tamara Harvey will become joint Artistic Director of the Royal Shakespeare Company succeeding Gregory Doran (as Emeritus Artistic Director) and Erica Whyman (Acting Artistic Director) from June 2023.
+On 21 September 2022, it was announced that Evans with Tamara Harvey would become joint Artistic Director of the Royal Shakespeare Company succeeding Gregory Doran (as Emeritus Artistic Director) and Erica Whyman (Acting Artistic Director) from June 2023.
+Their first season was announced on 16 January 2024.

 Personal life

-Evans has been openly gay since he became an actor, which he saw as a childhood vocation.
-Interviewed by The Daily Telegraph in 2014 Evans said things were not easy in his youth and that he was bullied at school, saying: "It wasn't allowed when I was growing up.
-It was very much a macho culture and the feeling of not belonging to that was very difficult."

-In 2011, in an interview with The Guardian, it was revealed that his adolescence was "lived around bus and train trips to Stratford" to watch RSC productions.
-Commenting on his upbringing in south Wales, Evans said, "My family still live there.
-They were very liberal, thank god, and still are.
-They encouraged me."